weiji14/zen3geo/docs/multi-resolution.md

 dp_lowres_dataset_180
 ```

-Double check that the low resolution 🔆 grid's longitude coordinates 🔢 are now
+Double check that the low-resolution 🔆 grid's longitude coordinates 🔢 are now
 in the -180° to +180° range.

 ```{code-cell}